justitsatul/Atulya-Manikandan/README.md

-- 👋 Hi, I’m @ItsAtulYT
+- 👋 Hi, I’m @AtulyaManikandan
 - 👀 I’m interested in Web designing and Gaming
 - 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on ...
-- 📫 Reach me on Gmail- business.itsatul@gmail.com
+- 📫 Reach me on Gmail- atulyamanikandan@gmail.com

 <!---
 ItsAtulYT/ItsAtulYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.